 In both the Greek and Roman churches the idea of

 belief in Christ before baptism gradually was lost.
 God-parents assumed the thinking and believing role for the infant.
 When Charlemagne began his great Christianising campaign, he as king did the thinking for his would-be converts.
 He gave the Saxons he conquered a choice: be baptized or be slain.
-In one day he beheaded 4500 Saxons.
+In one day he beheaded 4,500 Saxons.

 Baptism removed all past sins, but made no provision for future sins.
 Thus, for centuries, the danger of sinning after baptism was considered so serious that many Christians postponed their baptism until their deathbeds, the Emperor Constantine being perhaps the most famous example.
 This practice of postponing baptism was perilous, in that a believer might die unbaptized.
 It was also ruinous to the church as it tacitly permitted sin.